No. 13 Minnesota stays unbeaten vs No. 5 Penn State, 31-26

 THE TAKEAWAY

-Penn State: Seeking their first berth in the College Football Playoff, the Nittany Lions watched a defense that had allowed the second-fewest points in the FBS entering the game take a step back against a group of Gophers receivers that was the best they’d faced all year.
+Penn State: Seeking their first berth in the College Football Playoff, the Nittany Lions watched a defense that had allowed the second-fewest points in the FBS entering the game take a step back against a group of Gophers receivers that Franklin warned would be the best they’d faced all year.
+Their championship chase can get back on track with a win at Ohio State in two weeks.

 Minnesota: Ending a 13-game losing streak to ranked opponents and beating a top-five team for the first time since a win at No. 2 Penn State in 1999, the Gophers produced a potentially program-changing victory that has been missing for so many decades.
-They have a two-game lead in the West Division with three to go.
+They have a two-game lead in the West Division with three to go, with their first Rose Bowl bid since 1961 well within reach.

 POLL IMPLICATIONS

-Penn State could fall behind Minnesota, which will certainly climb into the top 10 when the next rankings come out on Sunday.
+Penn State could fall behind Minnesota, which will certainly climb into the top 10 on Sunday and notch its highest ranking since 1962.
 The loss will also hurt the Nittany Lions in the CFP pecking order, with the Gophers getting a boost but still with a long way to go to be in the mix.

 UP NEXT